-- 8. The TT, including AESS, is responsible and accountable for project-level preparation, implementation support and monitoring activities relating to the ESF, and carries out the following: - a. undertaking Project ES due diligence, and providing recommendation to the Borrower regarding appropriate ES mitigation measures; - circulating, in preparation for Concept Review and preparation of Decision Review at Appraisal, relevant ES due diligence documents as part of the Project Concept or Appraisal package; - c. assisting the Borrower in the identification of relevant ES tools and instruments; - d. providing ES risk ratings at concept, as part of the PAD, and in ISRs; - e. carrying out ES-related implementation support and monitoring; - f. promptly notifying the GPs responsible for the Project if significant additional risks and impacts are identified during Project preparation and implementation, and documenting these in the ISR; and - g. handling grievances related to implementation at the Project level. - 9.
-The OESRC has overall responsibility and accountability for reviewing and advising on ES issues of corporate relevance, including the following: - a. issuing advice on complex or sensitive ES aspects of Bank operations; - b. supporting the CESSO in the development of policy interpretation notes, guidance, or other documents on thematic, sectoral, and process-related ES matters; and - c. supporting the CESSO in interpreting the ESF, ES Directives, guidance and materials directly related to the ESF, and assisting the CESSO in advising on their application and implementation. - 10.
-The APESS is chaired by the CESSO and is responsible for: - a. developing core competency requirements and setting professional standards for Bank Staff and consultants to be ESF accredited; - managing the ESF accreditation process, including reviewing and recommending ESF accreditation; - c. maintaining and making available registers of AESS and consultants; and d. providing advice on developing and maintaining core competencies and specializations.
+- d. providing input to help determine whether a Project is under corporate oversight, including for any changes to the corporate oversight of a Project that may be required during preparation and implementation; - e. assisting the Borrower in the identification of relevant ES tools and instruments; - f. preparing the ES input and ESS performance rating and validating the Project's ESRC, in the ISR; - g. carrying out ES-related implementation support and monitoring; - h. promptly notifying the GPs responsible for the Project if significant additional risks and impacts are identified during Project preparation and implementation, and documenting these in the ISR; and - i. handling grievances related to implementation at the Project level, including referring complaints to the GRS where relevant. - 9.
+The OESRC has overall responsibility and accountability for reviewing and advising on ES issues of corporate relevance, including the following: - a. issuing advice on complex or sensitive ES aspects of Bank operations; - b. supporting the CESSO in the development of policy interpretation notes, Guidance, or other documents on thematic, sectoral, and process-related ES matters; and - c. supporting the CESSO in interpreting the ESF, ES Directives, Guidance and materials directly related to the ESF, and assisting the CESSO in advising on their application and implementation. - 10.
+The APESS is chaired by the CESSO and is responsible for: - a. developing core competency requirements and setting professional standards for Bank Staff and consultants to be ESF accredited; - b. managing the ESF accreditation process, including reviewing and recommending ESF accreditation; - c. maintaining and making available registers of AESS and consultants; and - d. providing advice on developing and maintaining core competencies and specializations.

-C. Risk Classification
+C.Risk Classification